Grace Stewart (field hockey)

 Grace Stewart (born 28 April 1997) is an Australian field hockey player.

-She represented her country at the 2016 Summer Olympics.
+Personal life

+Stewart was born in Nowra, and raised in Gerringong, a town in New South Wales, Australia.

 Career

-Junior
+Under–21

-Grace Stewart was a member of Australian Under 21 side, the 'Jillaroos', at the 2016 Junior World Cup.
+She was a member of Australian Under 21 side, the 'Jillaroos', at the 2016 Junior World Cup.
 She scored three goals in the tournament, helping Australia to a bronze medal finish.

-Senior
+Hockeyroos

 Stewart debuted for the Hockeyroos in 2016 in a three-nations series in Singapore.
 She also scored in her debut match against Germany.
+Later that year she represented her country at her first Olympic Games in Rio de Janeiro.

 Stewart has been a regular player for the Australian side since her debut, appearing at both the Olympics and the Commonwealth Games.

-Stewart qualified for the Tokyo 2020 Olympics.
-She was part of the Hockeyroos Olympics squad.
-The Hockeyroos lost 1–0 to India in the quarterfinals and therefore were not in medal contention.
+In 2020, she was named in the squad for her second Olympic Games in Tokyo.
+She was a member of the squad that finished 5th.